informalsystems/quint/doc/rfc008-managing-apalache.md

      - We can later change this to a long-lived server, if we use a more stateful approach of interacting with Shai (e.g., via the [transition explorer API][]).
-3. To give the user more control over their system, or as a development setup, we provide a CLI flag and/or config file option, pointing Quint to a socket exposing Shai (e.g., `--shai='my.shai.server:4242'`).
-   - If this flag or option is set, Quint skips the managed approach above and instead connects to the provided socket and uses this instance of Apalache to dispatch verification commands.
-   - This enables launching Shai by the OS (§3.1.1), the user (§3.1.2), or to enable a remote SaaS endpoint (§3.2.5).
-   - If using this option, the user is left in charge of maintaining compatible versions of Quint and Apalache on their system.
-   - Instead of using a flag or option, we could expose this path via fall-back behavior (i.e., try to connect to a socket first, and if that fails proceed to the managed approach above).

 [Apalache]: https://github.com/informalsystems/apalache
 [Shai]: https://github.com/informalsystems/apalache/tree/main/shai